 All code must be reviewed before it is checked-in, two pairs of eyes catch problems better than one.
 Strategic decisions must also be OK'd as a team before we commit to them.

 We also like to habitually review past decisions over time, everything deserves at least two perspectives: one in real-time, and one in hindsight.

-We like to have everybody in the company do bi-weekly meeting to reflect on past work and see what we can do better.
+We like to have everybody in the company do a bi-weekly or monthly meeting to reflect on past work and see what we can do better.
 Each of us takes some time to aggregate a list of our accomplishments over the past two weeks, and then consider both our strengths and shortcomings.
 Finally, we come up with specific points upon which we hope to improve over the coming two weeks.
 Over time, this becomes a catalogue of progress, and the regular, explicit self-examination can really help us push ourselves to get better.